 Founded in 1957, our club has a long and distinguished history.
 We are also members of the Astronomical League and participate in the annual Stellafane Convention which is consistently rated as one of America’s top Star Parties.

-The December 2013 business meeting will take place on Friday the 6th at 7:00pm at Bruce Norlund's home in Keene.
+The March 2014 business meeting will take place on Friday the 21th at 7:00pm in the Student Union at KSC.
 Observing, weather permitting, will occur following the meeting at the club's Observatory.

 All members and interested non-members are invited.